Albania Pre-Departure Info Pack

 HOWEVER:

-- It is possible to leave a separate bag in Shkoder (for a small fee), and we can pick it up in Shkoder on our way to Fishte on day 7 of the trip.
+• It is possible to leave a separate bag in Shkoder (for a small fee), and we can pick it up in Shkoder on our way to Fishte on the second to last day of the trip.
 If you would like to leave a bag here with clothing for the farm-to-table meal, you can also do this.

 Laundry